sipemu/eventstudy/README.md

 ## Example: Dieselgate

-This example demonstrates how to use the `EventStudy` package by conducting an event study analysis on the "Dieselgate" scandal.
-The scandal, which erupted in 2015, involved Volkswagen's admission that it had installed software on its diesel cars to cheat on emissions tests.
-This significant event had substantial effects on the stock prices of Volkswagen and other automotive companies.
+This example demonstrates using the `EventStudy` package by conducting an event study analysis of the "Dieselgate" scandal.
+The scandal erupted in 2015 and involved Volkswagen's admission that it had installed software on its diesel cars to cheat on emissions tests.
+This significant event substantially affected the stock prices of Volkswagen and other automotive companies.

-The following code will guide you through the steps of performing an event study analysis, from the initial setup to the extraction of results.
+The following code will guide you through performing an event study analysis, from the initial setup to the results extraction.

 ### Initialisation

-The first step is to load necessary packages and data.
+The first step is to load the necessary packages and data.
 This includes market data for the companies of interest and the index during the event study period.

 ```{r}